Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 Let us emphasize that the concept of creative time has nothing to do with language, nor with subjective or psychological processes; it ticks due to objective processes that happen by themselves in nature.
-Accordingly, there are two types of events: necessary events (e.g., when two geometric worldlines cross each other) and non-necessary events when potentialities actualize.
-Those instances of actualization determine the objective present.
-In other words, this fundamental “becoming” comes from the realization of one single outcome among the possible ones (with the contextual exclusion of the other previously valid futures) due to ontic indeterminacy.
+Accordingly, there are two types of events: necessary events (e.g., when two geometric worldlines cross each other) and non-necessary events which occur when potentialities become actual.
+This is exemplified, for instance, by the case of a single photon impinging on an array of detectors—eventually, only one detector clicks.

-In the literature one often finds that time $\vir$unfolds" or that time $\vir$flows" to indicate that time is associated with something that really changes (so with creative time).
-Here we prefer to use the terms time $\vir$develops" or $\vir$processes", because also a film already shot does unfold, but nothing new is created there; whereas to flow is a somewhat misleading term for it reminds of the concept of speed which has time already in it.
-So, henceforth, we will write that geometric time passes while creative time processes or happens.

-Coming back to the example of the weather in Geneva in a month, to carry out either of the envisioned procedures to determine the outcome takes some time.
-In the first procedure, i.e. when geometric time is at work, one maps the time that it takes to perform the computation $\Delta t'$ to the time appearing in the equations of motion.
+So, coming back to the example of the weather in Geneva in a month, one can carry out either of the envisioned procedures to determine the outcome -- (i) compute the state of the weather in a month using the relevant laws of physics, or (ii) wait and directly observe the weather.
+Both these procedures take some time.
+In practice, to carry out the first procedure, one maps the time interval that it takes to perform the computation $\Delta t'$ to the time appearing in the equations of motion.
 That is, to the interval $\Delta t=t_f-t_i$, where $t_i$ is the parametric time associated to the initial state and $t_f$ is the parametric time of the considered final state (i.e., the moment when we want to know the weather in Geneva).
-The (deterministic) computation lasts $\Delta t'< \Delta t=1$ month, and returns as an outcome the weather in Geneva at $t_f$, say $\vir$sunny".\footnote{In principle the time for the “prediction" could take longer than the time interval to observe the outcome.
+Note that both $\Delta t'$ and $\Delta t$ are geometric times.
+For this to be a prediction, the (deterministic) computation should last $\Delta t'< \Delta t=1$ month, and return as an outcome the weather in Geneva at $t_f$, say $\vir$sunny".\footnote{In principle the time for the “prediction" could take longer than the time interval to observe the outcome.
 In such a case, one would anyways ask for consistency of the calculation afterwards.}

 One can also think of more subtle questions about the weather, such as $\vir$will there be (anytime in history) 700 consecutive days of rain in Geneva?".
 If the complex system that forms the weather is fully deterministic, answering this question seems only a matter of geometric time, although the answer may remain undecided for any finite value of geometric time.
 One can run the computation of the dynamics of the system and at some point find that the answer is $\vir$yes", if one finds the 700 consecutive days of rain, otherwise the algorithm will keep searching without ever halting (however, this question might be more complex, see Sect. \ref{math}).